nrwl/workshop-nx-starter/docs/organizing-code-in-a-workspace/lab-1.md

    > Bonus: Look at the `architect` object of the `customer-portal` and the `reporting` app to see their `serve-with-api` target.
 See if you can implement a similar architect property for our new `logs` app!

-1. Use the `lib` schematic to create a new feature lib.
-We'll give this feature lib the name **feature** and a directory of `client/logs`.
-The Nx Schematic will create an Angular module called `ClientLogsFeatureModule` in the library.
+1. Use the `lib` schematic to create a new data-access lib.
+We'll give this lib the name **data-access** and a directory of `client/logs`.
+The Nx Schematic will create an Angular module called `ClientLogsDataAccessModule` in the library.

-1. Import the `ClientLogsFeatureModule` into the **logs** app module.
-Use the import path `@tuskdesk-suite/client/logs/feature`.
+1. Import the `ClientLogsDataAccessModule` into the **logs** app module.
+Use the import path `@tuskdesk-suite/client/logs/data-access`.

 ## Viewing in the Browser